smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_05.md

     ![In this screenshot, nodejs ./server.js & has been typed and run at the command prompt, which starts the API as a background process.](media/image47.png "Start the mongodb in background")

-11. Press `ENTER` again to get to a command prompt for the next step.

-12. Test the API using curl.
+11. Test the API using curl.
 You will request the speaker's content, and this will return a JSON result.

     ```
     curl http://localhost:3001/speakers